What Is Jangma? – Understanding Korea's Summer Rainy Season

 A green bowl filled with spicy tteokbokki, eggs, and sliced fish cakes.

-⭐ Fast-Answer: Tteokbokki at a Glance
+⭐ Tteokbokki at a Glance

 • Prep: 5 mins | Cook: 15 mins